• Skip to primary navigation

 Is coconut a nut?

-How to make Palitaw dough?
+How to make palitaw dough?

-Can Palitaw be made in advance?
+Can you make palitaw in advance?

-Can I freeze Palitaw?
+Can you freeze palitaw?

-Can you reheat Palitaw?
+Can you reheat palitaw?

 Top questions on other recipes

-• Frequently Asked Questions About Achara (Pickled Green Papaya)
+Frequently Asked Questions About Achara

-• Frequently Asked Questions About Chicken Empanada
+Frequently Asked Questions About Filipino Empanadas

-• Frequently Asked Questions About Sweet and Sour Recipes
+Frequently Asked Questions About Sweet and Sour Recipes

-• Frequently Asked Questions About Beef Caldereta
+Frequently Asked Questions About Beef Caldereta

-Filipino Pork Adobo »
+Frequently Asked Questions About Filipino Pork Adobo

 1 shares